Shakib7784/ACROSSHackathon_Neptune_TUC/README.md

 3. Run all cells to initialize the UI.
 4. Enter any paper title or topic and get instant recommendations!

+or you can open it from Google colab : https://colab.research.google.com/drive/1e4qTAKk0hNaISq4bgELlpvMKsHXmRonZ?usp=sharing
 ----------------------------------------------------------------------------------------------------------------------------

 ## 🔮 Future Plans